 Not all leaks are caused by the appliance being uneven.
 The door or dishwasher tub could have a leak due to damaged parts that have caused the water to pool.
 Verify that the dishwasher is level first to see if the leak fix is an easy one.
 If it's level, you might need a repair service to investigate the cause of the leak.

-Checking for a Level Installation
+How to Check for a Level Dishwasher Installation

 GE Appliances offers an easy way to see if the dishwasher is level; simply open the door and see what happens with the rack.
 If it rolls out on its own, the front of the appliance is likely lower than the back.
 If you pull the rack out and it rolls back in on its own, the back is likely lower than the front.
 You can also use a small level to check.
 You'll want to check from side to side and from front to back to ensure it's level in both directions.